RMerl/asuswrt-merlin/README-merlin.txt

 This is required to upgrade the nvram storage to 64 KB.

-It's also strongly recommended to reset to factory defaults if upgrading from 3.0.0.4.2xx to 3.0.0.4.3xx, to ensure that the new wireless driver used in these builds inherit the new low-level default values.
+It's also strongly recommended to reset to factory defaults if upgrading from a much older firmware, especially one that was using a different wireless driver (see the changelog for more details)

 Usage